Kirchberg District Centre: Location

-The Kirchberg District Centre is situated in the Kiem district of the Luxembourg City quarter of Kirchberg.
-To the north is the country's largest cinema multiplex, Kinepolis Kirchberg and Luxembourg's national exhibition centre, "Luxexpo The Box".
+The Kirchberg District Centre is situated in the Kiem section of Kirchberg.
+To the north is the country's largest cinema multiplex, Kinepolis Kirchberg, and Luxembourg's national exhibition centre, Luxexpo The Box.
 Located between the complex and Circuit de la Foire Internationale is the Kubik building, (Note: Previously known as the "Club House Kirchberg") a cube-shaped structure, currently occupied by the European Stability Mechanism.

-The complex's official address, and principal street entrance for its office space is given as 5 rue Alphose Weicker, with the street forming the southern border of the building.
+The complex's official address, and principal street entrance for its office space is given as 5 rue Alphonse Weicker, with the street forming the southern border of the building.
 However, the public entrances to the shopping mall are located to the east on Avenue John F. Kennedy, to the west on Circuit de la Foire Internationale, and to the north via the food court on rue Carlo Hemmer.

 Transport

-Since December 2017, trams services have been available from the "Alphonse Weicker" tram stop located in front of the building's Avenue John F. Kennedy entrance.
+Since December 2017, the Kirchberg District Centre has been served by the Alphonse Weicker stop of the Luxembourg City tramway, located in front of the building's Avenue John F. Kennedy entrance.